 To increase knowledge, sensitivity, and awareness of gender, generational, and cultural differences throughout the University; to develop ea deeper understanding and respect of different cultural characteristics, belief systems, history, behaviors, and values of members of other ethnic groups than our own.

 To provide nurses with knowledge and understanding of the nursing budget and nursing's role in the overall financial performance of Strong Memorial Hospital.

 To evaluate requests made by nursing practice staff to optimize the electronic medical record, eRecord, in order to assure that it accurately reflects and records the care provided.

 To exemplify, promote and enhance the five tenets of Magnet: Transformational Leadership, Structural Empowerment, Exemplary Professional practice, New Knowledge, Innovations and Improvements and Empirical Outcomes.
 Through education, collaboration and encouragement, Magnet Champions will empower UR Medicine Nursing Staff with Magnet pride (spirit), Magnet Ownership and Magnet accountability.

 The Professional Development Council is responsible for the professional development of nursing and nursing recognition through education, certification and celebration of nursing excellence.
 The Professional Development Council provides a framework to support professional growth.

 The purpose of this committee is to plan and implement structures and processes to monitor nurse sensitive indicators and outcomes at the unit and service level to meet internal quality and safety goals and deliver patient care that is innovative and of the highest order.

 Research and Evidence Based Practice Council

-To promote the use of research and evidence in clinical practice through the support of research and evidence-based activities, the education of staff, and the review of data and documents for purposes of evidence-based improvements.
+To promote the use of research and evidence in clinical practice through: the support of research and evidence-based activities, the education of staff, recognition of scholarly and evidence-based initiatives, and responsiveness to requests for the review and use of data to support decision-making and evidenced-based improvements.